apache/samza/docs/startup/preview/index.md

 {% endhighlight %}

 ### Merge
-Merges this MessageStream with all the provided MessageStreams and returns the merged stream.
+Merges the MessageStream with all the provided MessageStreams and returns the merged stream.

 {% highlight java %}
 MessageStream<ServiceCall> serviceCall1 = ...